telerik/maui-docs/controls/rating/rating-getting-started.md

 1. [Install Telerik UI for .NET MAUI]({%slug maui-getting-started %}#install-telerik-ui-for-net-maui).

+>important The Rating is rendered through the [SkiaSharp graphics library](https://skia.org/).

 ## Define the Control

 1. When your .NET MAUI application is set up, you are ready to add a Rating control to your page.